probablykasper/vidl/README.md

 For VSCode to detect the Python virtual environment that Poetry creates, I ran `poetry config settings.virtualenvs.in-project true`.
 This command makes Poetry create your Python virtual environment inside the project folder.
 Now, you can set the `python.pythonPath` setting to `${workspaceFolder}/.venv/bin/python` in your workspace settings (or global if you want this to be the default).

 ### Running vidl.py
-Run `poetry run python vidl.py`.
-Alternatively you can run `poetry shell` to enter into the virtual environment's own CLI, then run `python vidl.py` as you normally would.
+Run `poetry run python vidl`.
+Alternatively you can run `poetry shell` to enter into the virtual environment's own CLI, then run `python vidl` as you normally would.

 <p>&nbsp;</p>